 The Contracting Party will not be required to obtain a licence for its and/or its Affiliates’ Non-Display Use by Devices that solely support or facilitate the display and/or Internal Use of Information.

-Depending on the Information Product, the Contracting Party will be required to obtain a licence for its and/or its Affiliates Non-Display Use of Delayed Data and After Midnight Data, if and as indicated in the Information Product Fee Schedule.

 Where the Contracting Party does not provide Euronext with an amended Order Form within 3 (three) months of a change in its Non-Display Use, Euronext may in case of over-licensing, assume the invoiced Non-Display Use Fees to be accepted by the Contracting Party and charge and/or retain any of the Fees invoiced.

-Euronext may at any time request the Contracting Party to confirm via the Order Form that (i) its and its Affiliates’ information and Non-Display Use licences are correct and up to date and/or (ii) that it and its Affiliates do not engage in Non-Display Use of Information.
+Euronext may at any time request the Contracting Party to confirm via the Order Form that (i) its and its Affiliates’ information and Non-Display Use Licences are correct and up to date and/or (ii) that it and its Affiliates do not engage in Non-Display Use of Information.
 If such confirmation is not provided within 1 (one) month of such request, Euronext may assume the Contracting Party and its Affiliates to be engaged in the Non-Display Use of all Information that it is Using and invoice all applicable Non-Display Fees accordingly.

+Emergency Information Facilities

+The Contracting Party and its Affiliates are entitled to maintain one or more EIF Sites.

-CFD Use of the Information
+Fees for the Use of Information at such EIF Site will be waived, provided that:

+the Information is not simultaneously Used at the Contracting Party’s and/or its Affiliates’ normal business site and the EIF Site, except in the event of periodic testing of such EIF Site;

+the number of Users and Devices with the ability to Use Information at the EIF Site is lower than or equal to the number of Users and Devices at the normal business site as reported by the Contracting Party;

+the Contracting Party already pays the applicable Fees for the Use of Information at the Contracting Party’s and its Affiliates’ normal business site.

+EDSA Policy on Redistribution of Original Created Works

+Scope

+The EDSA Policy on Redistribution of Original Created Works, which forms part of the EDSA, applies to the Contracting Party and its Affiliates’ Redistribution of Original Created Works.
+This EDSA Policy on Redistribution of Original Created Works does not apply to any other Use or Redistribution of the Information by the Contracting Party and its Affiliates.

+The Redistribution of Original Created Works

-The Contracting Party and/or its Affiliates are entitled to engage in the CFD Use of 1 (one) or more Information Products, subject to the Contracting Party obtaining a licence for such Use via the Order Form and paying the applicable CFD Use Fees in accordance with the Agreement.
+The Contracting Party and its Affiliates are entitled to Redistribute Original Created Works created from one or more Information Products detailed in the Order Form, subject to the Contracting Party obtaining a Redistribution of Original Created Works Licence via the Order Form and paying the applicable Fees in accordance with the Agreement.